SitePen/dgrid/README.md

     Editor({/* column definition here */}, TextBox)

-Additionally, arguments can be passed to the widget constructor by specifying a `widgetArgs` property in the column definition.  `widgetArgs` may be a simple object, but it can also be a function, for cases where widget initialization parameters may depend on context.
+Additionally, arguments can be passed to the widget constructor by specifying a `editorArgs` property in the column definition.  `editorArgs` may be a simple object, but it can also be a function, for cases where widget initialization parameters may depend on context.
 In the latter case, the function will be passed the data object for the current row,